-I apply a close-election Regression Discontinuity (RD) framework to identify whether politicians in West Bengal informally subsidize electricity.
-In India, state elections occur every five years and follow a parliamentary style format.
+I apply a close-election Regression Discontinuity (RD) design to identify whether politicians in West Bengal indirectly subsidize electricity.
+In India, parliamentary-style state elections occur every five years.
 States are composed of legislative assembly constituencies (in short, assemblies).
-The voting population elects constituency level representatives or Members of Legislative Assembly (MLAs), and the political party with the majority of MLAs forms the government.
-The head of the winning party becomes the Chief Minister of the State.
+The voting population elects constituency-level representatives or Members of Legislative Assembly (MLAs), and the political party with the majority of MLAs forms the government, with the party head becoming the Chief Minister of the State.